-

 the Newfound Harbor Keys.
 Click the above map to enlarge.

-Charles, or Newt as he was often called,
+- Charles, or Newt as

 barged a building down from Camp Johnson near Jacksonville, Florida to